PeterTaylorTX/PTX-SpaceEngineers-Twitch-Integration/README.md

 ## Multi-player
 This mod works in multi-player, the Twitch ChatBot must be running on the host machine
-Currently only tested via Steam Client hosted multi-player session.
-Not tested on headless server.
+*Currently only tested via Steam Client hosted multi-player session.
+Not tested on headless server.*

 ## Notes
 This mod requires the use of the Twitch ChatBot to monitor Twitch chat and update the data used by the mod.
-The Twitch ChatBot can be found at [link to come]

 If you would like to use your own ChatBot, the files this mod reads for the Text Panel updates are located at %appdata%\SpaceEngineers\Storage\PTX-Twitch_Chat_Integration